Frédéric Chopin: George Sand

-On 3 December 1838, Chopin complained about his bad health and the incompetence of the doctors in Majorca, commenting: "Three doctors have visited me ...
-The first said I was dead; the second said I was dying; and the third said I was about to die."
+On 3 December 1838, Chopin complained about his bad health and the incompetence of the doctors in Mallorca, commenting: "The three most celebrated doctors on the island have seen me ...
+The first said I was dead, the second that I am dying, and the third that I'm going to die."
 He also had problems having his Pleyel piano sent to him, having to rely in the meantime on a piano made in Palma by Juan Bauza.
 The Pleyel piano finally arrived from Paris in December, just shortly before Chopin and Sand left the island.
 Chopin wrote to Pleyel in January 1839: "I am sending you my Preludes [Op.
 28].
 I finished them on your little piano, which arrived in the best possible condition in spite of the sea, the bad weather and the Palma customs."
-Chopin was also able to undertake work while in Majorca on his Ballade No. 2, Op.
+Chopin was also able to undertake work while in Mallorca on his Ballade No. 2, Op.
 38; on two Polonaises, Op.
 40; and on the Scherzo No. 3, Op.
 39.